 These marketing and sale costs include realtor fees (unless acting as your own realtor), marketing costs and closing costs.

 Realtor fees are usually paid by the seller.
 These fees will cover the commission of both realtors if two realtors are used.
 Generally, one realtor represents the seller and one represents the buyer.
-The standard realtor fees are 6% but they can be any amount agreed upon by the seller and the realtor.
+The standard realtor fees are 6 percent, but they can be any amount agreed upon by the seller and the realtor.

 Realtor fees are included in the marketing and sale costs.
 They represent the highest percentage of the closing costs that the seller is responsible for.
-If the subject property sells for $200,000 then the realtor fees will be $12,000.
-They are not an out of pocket expense but are deducted from the sales price of the house at settlement.
+If the subject property sells for $200,000, then the realtor fees will be $12,000.
+They are not an out-of-pocket expense but are deducted from the sales price of the house at settlement.

 Marketing costs are minimal if you use a realtor to sell your fix and flip property.
 If you sell the property yourself, these costs will increase and will need to be paid out of pocket.
 Marketing costs include for sale signs, flyers, online postings and open house expenses.